ActiveXplorer v4 (discontinued)

 Your component is ready, but the help file is rather undone?
 Found a new component but no docs?
-Relax!
-ActiveXplorer will create the missing documentation - CHM, HTML, or RTF - in a minute.
+ActiveXplorer created the missing documentation - CHM, HTML, or RTF - in a minute.

 Compatibility and version notes

 .NET compatibility.
 ActiveXplorer covers features of the .NET framework v1.x.
-Features introduced in .NET v2.0, 3.0 or later are not covered.
+Features introduced in .NET v2.0 or later are not covered.
 The .NET framework is not required for ActiveXplorer to run.

 Upgrade policy.
-Minor version updates (bug fixes) are free within v4.x.
-New features are not planned to be added in v4.x.
+Minor version updates (bug fixes) were free within v4.x.

 Windows Vista compatibility